 inviting new users to the cluster is only possible using this tool.

 1: Initiate Client Connection

 The client tries to establish an SSH connection to a proxy using the CLI interface or a web browser.
-When establishing a connection, the client offers its public key.
+When establishing a connection, the client offers its certificate.
 Clients must always connect through a proxy for two reasons:

 - Individual nodes may not always be reachable from outside a secure network.

 - Proxies always record SSH sessions and keep track of active user sessions.

 This makes it possible for an SSH user to see if someone else is connected to a node she is about to work on.

 The proxy checks if the submitted certificate has been previously signed by the auth server.

 If there was no certificate previously offered (first time login) or if the certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor if enabled.